kmccleary3301/stream-mdx/packages/markdown-v2-worker/README.md

 # `@stream-mdx/worker`

+Worker client utilities and hosted worker bundle used by StreamMDX.

-Web Worker entry point for the streaming renderer.
-Handles markdown parsing (Lezer), inline enrichment, Shiki highlighting, MDX detection, and patch emission.
-Consumers rarely interact with this package directly unless they need explicit control over worker instantiation or CSP compliance.
+Most consumers interact with this package indirectly via `<StreamingMarkdown />`.
+You only need `@stream-mdx/worker` directly if you want explicit control over worker instantiation, MDX compilation parity helpers, or strict CSP setups.

 ## Install